ZhiLiHydro/ZhiLiHydro.github.io/_pages/about.md

 >  - [**Fall'19**] An abstract/poster [Numerical modeling on meander chute cutoffs using hybrid deterministic-stochastic method](https://storage.googleapis.com/wzukusers/user-30969499/documents/a361e67581b74ac6abff4ad83da6d3e5/RCEM%202019%20Abstracts%20Book%20Online.pdf) was presented on the [11th River, Coastal and Estuarine Morphodynamics Symposium](https://www.rcem2019.co.nz/).

 Prior to becoming an [Illini](https://fightingillini.com/), in 2014, I completed my M.S. degree in Environmental Engineering at Michigan State University.
-I was introduced to the world of geophysical flow modeling in the Groundwater Modeling Lab, where I was primarily working on the analysis of a dam removal project in Michigan.
-In 2012, I completed my B.S. degree in Geosciences with Geology specialization at Nanjing University, where I completed my B.S. thesis on CO<sub>2</sub> sequestration using serpentine.
+I was introduced to the world of geophysical flow modeling in the Groundwater Modeling Lab at MSU.
+In 2012, I completed my B.S. degree in Geosciences with Geology specialization at Nanjing University.